Appearance

 -H "Content-Type: application/json" \

-- Agent recipes — end-to-end curl chains for common Agent-Key workflows
+- Agent recipes — end-to-end CLI and HTTP workflows for Agent Keys.

 - Full